The 5 Python Skills You Need Before You Study Machine Learning

 Data Cleaning

-You might not think that data visualization is important for data cleaning, but this is actually true.
-Data visualization is often an important part of data cleaning.
+It might seem unintuitive, but data visualization is very important for data cleaning.
+Data visualization is often an important part of data cleaning process.

 For example, you often need to use visualization techniques to identify potentially anomalous values, identify categories that might need to be re-coded, etc.

-Essentially, you often need to use data visualization to explore your data while you clean it.
+Essentially, you often need to use data visualization to explore your data as you clean it.

 Data Exploration and Analysis

-You also frequently need to explore and analyze your data after you clean it up, but before you build your machine learning model.
+You also frequently need to explore and analyze your data after you clean it up, but before you build your machine learning model, like I showed in this machine learning EDA blog post.

 For example, some types of machine learning algorithms require the numeric features (i.e., the input variables) to be normally distributed.

-One of the best ways to do this is to simply plot your numeric variables as histograms.
+One of the best ways to ensure that your numeric features are normally distributed is to plot your numeric variables as histograms.

 There are also instances where you want to remove variables that are highly correlated.
-One way to identify correlated variables is with a pair plot.
+You can identify correlated variables is with a pair plot.

-I could go on and give more examples, but suffice it to say, data visualization is important for exploring and analyzing your data before you build your model.
+I could go on and give more examples, but suffice it to say, data visualization is important for exploring and analyzing your data before you build a machine learning model.

 Model Evaluation